Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

       pip install -r requirements-dev.txt

-4. Install qiskit-ibmq-provider
+4. Install qiskit-ibmq-provider.

    .. code:: sh

       pip install .

-If you want to install it in editable mode, meaning that code changes to the project don't require a reinstall to be applied you can do this with:
+If you want to install in editable mode, meaning that code changes to the project don't require a reinstall to be applied:

 .. code:: sh